Statement of Expectations for the ATSB

-This instrument is known as the Statement of Expectations for the Commission of the Australian Transport Safety Bureau for the period 1 July 2017 to 30 June 2019.
+This instrument is the Statement of Expectations for the Australian Transport Safety Bureau for the period 15 July 2019 to 30 June 2021.

 This instrument puts in place a new Statement of Expectations (SOE), which serves as a notice of strategic direction to the Australian Transport Safety Bureau (ATSB) under section 12AE of the Transport Safety Investigation Act 2003 (the Act).

-This SOE outlines in a formal and public way, the Government’s expectations concerning the operations and performance of the ATSB.
+This SOE formalises the Government’s expectations concerning the operations and performance of the ATSB.

 I expect the ATSB to act in accordance with the Act and the Public Governance, Performance and Accountability Act 2013 (PGPA Act), as well as other relevant legislation.

 The ATSB should adhere to the Australian Public Service Values and Code of Conduct.